IN ENGLISH

 Hanna Höglund, Expressen

-Linnea is also an acknowledged interpreter of baroque music and in the summer of 2019, she performed the role Antiope in Maria Antonia Walpurgis' Talestri, Regina delle Amazzoni with the free opera companies Kamraterna and Den Andra Operan - one of the first performances of the opera since its world premiere in 1766.
-To be able to continue her studies in earlier music she was the first to receive Vännernas Opera Scholarship from the Friends of Drottningholms Slottsteater in 2018.
-The scholarship was awarded by his majesty Carl XVI Gustaf king of Sweden during a concert at The Drottningholm Court Theatre.
+Linnea also has a deep interest in Baroque music.
+In the summer of 2022, she portrayed Andronico in Vivaldi's Il Giustino at Drottningholm Palace Theatre, under the direction of conductor and stage director George Petrou.
+In 2019, she appeared as Antiope in Maria Antonia Walpurgis' Talestri, Regina delle Amazzoni, in a production by the independent opera companies Kamraterna and Den Andra Operan – one of the first performances of the opera since its world premiere in 1766.
+To further pursue her studies in early music, Linnea became the first recipient of the Friends of Drottningholm Palace Theatre's Opera Scholarship in 2018.
+The scholarship was awarded by His Majesty King Carl XVI Gustaf during a concert at the Drottningholm Palace Theatre.